-If you don’t mind a little work with your vacation, the Gordon Reece cabin at Chief Joseph Pass will fit the bill.
+If you don’t mind a little work with your vacation, the Gordon Reese cabin at Chief Joseph Pass will fit the bill.
 It’s a half-mile walk to the “ski mansion” whose first floor serves as a warming hut while the upper floor loft area is set up for sleeping.
-The cabin can be reserved at no charge by those interested in being hosts.
-Hosts shovel snow, tend fires and make sure there is plenty of hot water for skiers using the groomed trails.
+The cabin can be reserved at Recreation.gov.
+Renters are expected to be welcoming hosts.
+Hosts shovel snow, tend the fire in the wood stove, and ensure plenty of hot water for skiers using the groomed trails.

 Window Rock Cabin